SoftSimu/SymPhas/README.md

 ## Running Models

 In order to execute models, an instance of object  <span style="color:teal">`problem_parameters_type`</span> must be constructed and appropriately initialized through its member functions.
-This is based on the parameters that represent a phase field problem in a physical setting:
+This is based on the parameters that represent a phase-field problem in a physical setting:

 - The initial conditions.
 - The boundary conditions.